Bones season 8

 The eighth season of the American television series Bones premiered on September 17, 2012, and concluded on April 29, 2013, on Fox.
 The show maintained its previous time slot, airing on Mondays at 8:00 pm ET, and consists of 24 episodes.
+Fox ordered an additional two episodes, that were produced during the eighth season, but aired during the first part of season nine.